GlueOps/glueops-dev/docs/glueops-platform-administrator/configuration/export-logs.md

 kind: ClusterInput
 metadata:
   labels:
-    logging.glueops.dev: 'glueops-core-primary' # needs to manage the label defined in: ClusterFluentBitConfig
+    logging.glueops.dev: 'glueops-core-primary' # needs to match the label defined in: ClusterFluentBitConfig
   name: 'glueops-core-platform-cri-primary' # Must be unique among all objects of same type
   namespace: glueops-core-fluent-operator
 spec: